mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 The tiniest sounds were reverberating off the walls: a short breeze through the window, a little milta scurrying about in search of food, and the buzz of thoughts running through my head.
 I had prepared myself for Ulukoma, but not for the gnawing anxiety of sitting in a cell alone.
 The time was strewn together like a trance or a prayer, and I wondered if all this silence was meant to break the prisoner's perception of right and wrong before they were even spoken to.
 I wondered if the senate would believe Melna.
 If they would ridicule her for what I'd done.
 And where was the man who helped me?
 My accomplice, Fajro?
 Would he come to vouch for me as he'd promised?

-A door opened in the next room, waking me from the drone of the cell.
-I heard a man and a woman talking and I listened intently to their muffled voices.
+A door opened in the next room, waking me from the droning fog of a daydream.
+Two men were continuing a conversation as they moved through the room and I listened intently to their muffled voices.
 Their tone and dialect were unfamiliar to me, but I'd already learned not to trust my own ears outside of Heiko.
-The two moved toward the door that I could see from my cell and opened it with a mechanical clink.
-Two pairs of footsteps began to ring off the gray stone walls and I stood up to see the first figure, a man who was somewhere between young and old, robed in gray, with a face cast orange by the lantern he held in his hand.
+Their voices approached the door of my room and it opened it with a mechanical clink.
+Their footsteps began to ring off the gray stone walls and I stood up to see the first figure, a man who was somewhere between young and old, robed in gray, with a face cast orange by the lantern he held in his hand.
 The other stood at length in the dark, but I could tell by his silver cane that it was Fajro.

 "Liffa, we've come to pay you a visit," said the robed man.
 He gifted me a genuine smile, the first I'd seen since leaving Heiko, and it set me at ease for the moment.
 "Hope we didn't wake you."